hspedro/babeltron/README.md

 # Run the server in development mode with auto-reload
 make serve

+# Run with a custom port
+make serve PORT=8080

 # Or run in production mode (no auto-reload)
 make serve-prod

+# Run production mode with a custom port
+make serve-prod PORT=8080
 ```

-The API will be available at http://localhost:8000.
+The API will be available at http://localhost:8000 by default, or at the port you specified.

 ### API Usage Examples